 This half of term our learning focus is:

-- Time – including converting from 12hr to 24hr and interpreting timetables
+- Decimals – including converting and comparing decimals

 English skills will be taught in variety of ways, including specific lessons and through cross-curricular words.

 In addition to the genres below we teach regular spelling, punctuation and grammar lessons and reading comprehension.

 - Poetry & Drama – based around space